vasilevlaicu/deca-weather/README.md

 ### Option<Task 3>:

-- [ ] Store application results in a local Sqlite3 database.
+- [x] Store application results in a local Sqlite3 database.
-- [ ] Add a new city to synchronize.
+- [x] Add a new city to synchronize.
-- [ ] Get the weather forecast for a city available in the DB.
+- [x] Get the weather forecast for a city available in the DB.
-- [ ] Remove a city from the DB.
+- [x] Remove a city from the DB.

-### Additional features
-- [ ] Use axum to make an API/interface to easily use the open-meteo api.
-- [ ] Create a weather app frontend to use it.